dhruvgairola/dhruvgairola.github.io/_posts/lists/2018-08-22-Video-Games.md

 ![_config.yml]({{ site.baseurl }}/images/games/q3.jpg)

 ### 9. Age of Empires 2
 AOE 2 is a strategy game where players select an ancient civilization and battle it out against others in various terrains.
-What I loved about AOE apart from the gameplay was the opportunity to learn about early technologies that our ancestors developed as you built your civilization.
+What I loved about AOE apart from the gameplay was learning about the ancient peoples of the world, from their unique weapons to their technological advancements.
 ![_config.yml]({{ site.baseurl }}/images/games/aoe2.jpg)

 ### 8. GTA San Andreas
-I remember wasting my summer away playing GTA San Andreas.
+I remember wasting my summer away playing GTA San Andreas, cruising down Los Santos, and listening to awesome music.
 I was introduced to so many classic rap songs through the game.
 It was only years later that I even saw the connection between N.W.A and the characters in GTA.
 ![_config.yml]({{ site.baseurl }}/images/games/gta.jpg)

 ### 7. Sims 1